Designing for expansive writing

 Tools for Thought - the old desire for augmented tools

-The ambition to create tools that amplify human intellect, whether through writing systems, symbolic logic, or physical artefacts, has been a longstanding interest, framing a substantial field for exploration today in strategies for cognitive augmentation through interface design.
+The ambition to create tools that amplify *human intellect*—whether through writing systems, symbolic logic, or physical artefacts—has been a longstanding interest, framing a substantial field for exploration today in strategies for cognitive augmentation through interface design.
+Modern figures and thinkers of the initial computer science move like Figures like Douglas Engelbart, Vannevar Bush, and J.C.R.
+Licklider are an example.

-It can be tempting to approach innovation in software development by keeping it up to the latest popular technologies, and the implementation of large language models in nearly every text editor is perhaps another proof of that.
+At the same time, it can be tempting to approach this by grabbing that new shiny object in the corner and I would argue that is very much the case with the implementation of large language models in nearly every text editor is perhaps another proof of that.
 However, this fixation might be stifling a deeper and more fundamental exploration of what would actually support the divergent way we process and synthesise information.
+The question is:

 While AI integration certainly expands the toolset, it is still an external element to the immediacy and serendipity of human thinking.
 In order to support users in building structured understanding about new topics it is fundamental that the user critically engages with the new domain of knowledge, and thus, designing interactions that aid thought structuring can be far more valuable than AI integrations alone.